sirosen/globus-sdk-python/src/globus_sdk/_testing/README.rst

     forward" to the consuming test cases. (e.g. a ``GET Task`` fixture which shares the ``task_id`` it uses with consumers via ``.metadata["task_id"]``)

+``ResponseList``
+    A series of mock responses which *must* be activated together in a single step.
+This can be stored in a ``ResponseSet`` as a case, describing a set of responses registered to a specific name.

 ``load_response_set``
     Optionally lookup a response set and activate all of its responses.
 If passed a ``ResponseSet``, activate it, otherwise the first argument is an